-Consistent with these goals, IDOT began providing technical and capital assistance to port facilities in 2017.
+Consistent with these goals, in 2017, IDOT began providing technical and capital assistance to port facilities.
 In 2020, through Rebuild Illinois, IDOT created the Illinois Port Facilities Capital Grant Investment Program, a formal funding program for maritime activities.
 IDOT technical and capital assistance has led to funding for six port master plans, a port expansion study, two industry research projects and the completion of the Illinois Marine Transportation Plan and Economic Impact Analysis.

-A total of \$150 million was appropriated through the Rebuild Illinois Port Facilities Capital Investment Grant Program and approximately \$12 million in local funds.
-Since 2018, approximately \$39 million in National Highway Freight Program funds have been directed toward port-related projects.
-An additional \$3.9 million in state planning and research funding has been programmed for several port planning studies.
+A total of \$150 million was appropriated through the Rebuild Illinois Port Facilities Capital Investment Grant Program, and approximately \$12 million in local funds and \$22 million in National Highway Freight Program funds have been directed toward port-related projects.
+An additional \$1.8 million in state planning and research funding has been programmed for several port planning studies.

 Despite these efforts, the IMTS and the National Marine Transportation System continue to face significant hurdles.
 Operations maintenance and major rehabilitation programs administered through the U.S. Army Corps of Engineers are unable to adequately fund maintenance to ensure the navigation system operates at an acceptable level of performance.
-The U.S. Army Corps of Engineers Rock Island District's Mississippi River (Illinois, Iowa and Missouri) backlog of maintenance for navigation continues to be valued at over \$2 billion.
-The USACE Rock Island District's Illinois Waterway total backlog of maintenance for navigation is \$618.6 million.
+The Mississippi Valley Division Regional Backlog of Maintenance for navigation continues to be valued at over \$1 billion (FY 2019 value).
+The U.S. Army Corps of Engineers Rock Island District's portion, which includes the upper Mississippi River and most of the Illinois Waterway, is nearly 40% of this amount.
 Illinois is the sixth-largest agricultural exporter in the country and relies heavily upon the IMTS and NMTS.
 Our current planning efforts will continue to identify how the state can help address marine transportation system issues.